joerg-pfruender/js-clock/README.md

 You can select the time by dragging the clock hand around with your mouse.

-You can get an impression of my intention on http://htmlpreview.github.io/?https://github.com/joerg-pfruender/js-clock/blob/master/src/test/timepickertestharness.html
+You can get an impression of my intention on http://htmlpreview.github.io/?https://github.com/joerg-pfruender/js-clock/blob/master/src/test/timepickertestharness.html (preview does not work in Internet Explorer)

 Next TODOs:
 -----------

-* improve handling for mobile devices
+* update pixel position calculation for time on zoom
 * make it work with other html input types: date-time, local-date-time, untyped

 What won't be done